 The first version of SUNLIGHT was shown in 2013 at Focal Point Gallery, Southend-on-Sea.
 Elizabeth Price, is the first ever artist in residence with RAL where she worked alongside space scientist Dr Hugh Mortimer and was supported by the Leverhulme Trust.
 Price’s artwork often recreates environments or draws from historical archives and for this residency Price worked with Dr Mortimer; exploring his research and video footage and photographs in the Rutherford Appleton Space archive.
 Price spent over a year at RAL exploring their research; her residency focused on solar imagery and the archive of photographs scientists have taken of the sun since 1900.

 Her new work is expected to take form later this year.
 Writers, artists and filmmakers from H. G. Wells, Arthur C. Clarke to Stanley Kubrick have been inspired by space and our place in the Universe.
 Many other Space research organisations have created artists’ residencies such as NASA’s space programme; which has included artists Laurie Anderson and Tomas Saraceno.

-We are planning a schools programme in 2013 to accompany Elizabeth Price’s residency at RAL.
-This will provide young people with an imaginative and stimulating way of engaging with Space Science and Climate Change.
+In 2013 we produced a schools programme, Invisible Waves, with Hounsdown Secondary School in Southampton to accompany Elizabeth Price’s residency at RAL.
+This has provided young people with an imaginative and stimulating way of engaging with Space Science and Climate Change.